What types of yoga are right for you?

 Finding what types of yoga are right for you can feel a lot like shopping for pasta sauce: standing in the condiment aisle, gazing at the wall of what seems like thousands of different brands to choose from.

-All those different brands of pasta sauce are just combinations of tomato sauce, water, and herbs.
+All those different brands of pasta sauce are just combinations of tomatoes, herbs, and usually, salt.
 Similarly, all the different types of yoga are combinations of a few ingredients:

 - Breathing techniques